gini/gini-mobile-android/merchant-sdk/sdk/src/doc/source/event-tracking.rst

 Event Tracking
 ==============

-GiniHealth
+GiniMerchant
 ----------

-The ``GiniHealth`` class exposes kotlin flows which you can collect to track events.
+The ``GiniMerchant`` class exposes kotlin flows which you can collect to track events.
 The following flows are available:

 * ``documentFlow`` is a ``StateFlow`` of ``ResultWrapper<Document>`` which emits the Gini Health API's document used by the ``ReviewFragment``.
 It emits the following states: